Mason Graham 2025 NFL Draft Projections and Odds

 Where Will Mason Graham Play In 2025?

-If I’m looking off our board, another team that might consider Graham is the San Francisco 49ers.
+A longshot possibility for Graham is the San Francisco 49ers.
 The Niners had an awful, injury-riddled season, in which their defense gave up 2.43 points per possession, tied with Jacksonville for the second worst.
 They also allowed touchdowns on 68.4% of opponents’ red zone drives, the second-highest rate last season.
 Graham’s presence on the inside could certainly help lower those rates.

 USA Today Network photo by Eric Seals